Skip to main content

 • kubectl get pods -n default -l color=green

-Policy Server will create two watches and will duplicate all the Pods of the second query.
-We will work to remove this limitation in future releases of Kubewarden.
+Policy Server creates two watches and duplicates all the Pods of the second query.
+This limitation is to be removed in future releases of Kubewarden.

 Fetching a specific resource

-Kubewarden policies can get a specific resource defined inside of the cluster.
-For example, they can make a query like "get the Pod named psql-0 defined inside of the db namespace".
+Kubewarden policies can get a specific resource defined in the cluster.
+For example, they can make a query like "get the Pod named psql-0 defined in the db namespace".

-By default this query fetches the object and stores it inside of an in-memory cache.
-The cache entry is wiped after 5 seconds.
-During this time window, the cached data is served to policies.
+By default, this query fetches the object and stores it in an in-memory cache for five seconds.
+During this five seconds policies receive cached data.

-The policy author can also decide to make a direct query, one that skips the cache entirely.
-In this way, fresh data is always served.
-This however can cause more load on the Kubernetes API server (depending on how frequently the policy is triggered) and introduces more latency when evaluating an admission request.
+The policy author can also decide to make a direct query, skipping the cache.
+Fresh data is always served.
+This causes more load on the Kubernetes API server (depending on the frequency of policy triggering) and introduces more latency evaluating an admission request.

-The direct/cached query behavior can be configured on a per-query level by the policy author using the Kubewarden SDKs.
+The direct, or cached, query behavior is configured on a per-query level by the policy author using the Kubewarden SDKs.

 ClusterAdmissionPolicies

 ClusterAdmissionPolicies have the field spec.contextAwareResources.
 This field provides a list a GroupVersionKind resources that the policy needs to access.
-This allows policy writers to ship the "permissions" that the policy needs together with the policy.
-Moreover, this allows policy operators to review the "permissions" needed by the policy at deployment time.
+This permist policy writers to ship the "permissions" that the policy needs together with the policy.
+Moreover, this permits policy operators to review the "permissions" needed by the policy at deployment time.

 Testing context aware policies locally